rkarthick90/mongodb/README.md

 | 563479cc9a8a4246bd57d784 |	33 |	Nicole | 333  |

+## Common Terms in MongoDB

+Below are the a few of the common terms used in MongoDB

 1. `_id` – This is a field required in every MongoDB document.
 The _id field represents a unique value in the MongoDB document.
 The _id field is like the document's primary key.
 If you create a new document without an _id field, MongoDB will automatically create the field.
 So for example, if we see the example of the above customer table, Mongo DB will add a 24 digit unique identifier to each document in the collection.